Current News

 reset filter

-Jennifer Trinks, senior research fellow at the Institute, successfully completed her post-doctoral studies (Habilitation) at Bucerius Law School and was awarded her lecture qualification for the subjects of civil law, commercial law, company law, capital markets law, and comparative law. more
+Denise Wiedemann, senior research fellow and head of the Institute’s Centre of Expertise on Latin America successfully completed her post-doctoral studies (Habilitation) at Bucerius Law School in the 2025 Fall Trimester.
+She was awarded her lecture qualification for the subjects of civil law, private international law, civil procedure law, and comparative law. more

 Show more